IlKaiser/IoT1/README.md

 - Current when the relay is active: ~70mA
 - Relay maximum contact voltage – 250VAC or 30VDC
 - Relay maximum current – 10A
-- Turns on bulb manually from MQTT or automatically from PIR interrupt
+- Turns on bulb manually from MQTT request from dashboard or automatically from PIR interrupt

 ## Data Analysis and Collective Intelligence
 The data coming from sensors are aggregated via RIOT OS: when PIR sensor detects a movement the relay is triggered and the bulb turns on; the lcd display prints temperature and humidity.
-The collective intelligence i expect is a smart way to monitor home environment, also with nodejs dashboard when is possible to manually turn on the light and have all datas from sensors aggregated.
+Bulb activation can also happen manually via MQTT from the dashboard.
+The collective intelligence i expect is a smart way to monitor home environment, and an increase to the level of comfort and awareness.

 ## Connected Components